When are the Top of the Pops Christmas specials on TV and who is performing?

-The reveals function performances from Lewis Capaldi, Mabel, AJ Tracey and extra
+The exhibits characteristic performances from Lewis Capaldi, Mabel, AJ Tracey and extra

-We could also be no nearer to getting a full-on return of the favored weekly music programme, however at the least the enduring chart present is again for its now annual festive editions.
-That includes a fully packed line-up that includes a few of the largest artists of 2019, there’s no scarcity of expertise that can assist you have a good time Christmas and see within the new yr.
+We could also be no nearer to getting a full-on return of the favored weekly music programme, however a minimum of the long-lasting chart present is again for its now annual festive editions.
+That includes a fully packed line-up that includes a few of the greatest artists of 2019, there’s no scarcity of expertise that can assist you rejoice Christmas and see within the new 12 months.

 When are the Prime of the Pops specials on TV?

-Prime of the Pops Christmas 2019 will probably be broadcast on Christmas day at 11:35am on BBC One.
+Prime of the Pops Christmas 2019 will likely be broadcast on Christmas day at 11:35am on BBC One.

 Who’s internet hosting the Prime of the Pops specials?

-Welcoming the highest acts in pop will probably be veteran Prime of the Pops host Fearne Cotton and BBC Radio 1 presenter Clara Amfo, who each fronted the present final yr.
+Welcoming the highest acts in pop will likely be veteran Prime of the Pops host Fearne Cotton and BBC Radio 1 presenter Clara Amfo, who each fronted the present final 12 months.

-Who will probably be acting on the Prime of the Pops specials?
+Who will likely be acting on the Prime of the Pops specials?

-The itemizing for the Christmas particular contains – look ahead to it – Lewis Capaldi, who has had an unimaginable yr, British rapper AJ Tracey, Be Sincere singer Jorja Smith and Brits Breakthrough artist Tom Walker.
+The itemizing for the Christmas particular contains – look forward to it – Lewis Capaldi, who has had an unimaginable 12 months, British rapper AJ Tracey, Be Sincere singer Jorja Smith and Brits Breakthrough artist Tom Walker.
 Castles singer Freya Ridings, DJ Jax Jones, X Issue star Ella Henderson and Outnumbered singer Dermot Kennedy will even be performing.
 As if that wasn’t sufficient, Labyrinth, Jack Savoretti, Sigala, Becky Hill, The Script, Mabel and James Blunt full the line-up.

 Add Comment